NeuroLink Bridge

 You are not being "that parent" by holding the school accountable.
 You are being the parent your child needs.

-If you're staring at an IEP binder at midnight, wondering why the document that was supposed to protect your child isn't working, you don't have to figure this out alone.
+If you're staring at an IEP binder at midnight, wondering why the document that was supposed to protect your child isn't working, know this: the system failing your child is not a reflection of your advocacy.
+It's a reflection of a system stretched too thin.

-Looking for more support?
-Explore our free resources or meet AriaStar.
+Want more support?
+Explore our blog or talk to AriaStar.

 You're Not Alone